telerik/ajax-docs/controls/grid/overview.md

 ##

-Telerik **RadGrid**is designed toeliminate the typical tradeoff associated with ASP.NET grid controls — rich functionality at the expense of weight and performance.
-Thanks to its innovative architecture, **RadGrid**is extremely fast and generates very little output.
+Telerik **RadGrid** is designed to eliminate the typical trade off associated with ASP.NET grid controls — rich functionality at the expense of weight and performance.
+Thanks to its innovative architecture, **RadGrid** is extremely fast and generates very little output.
 Added to this is true cross-browser support — Internet Explorer, all Gecko-based browsers, and Opera.

-At the same time, **RadGrid**delivers top-of-the line features.
+At the same time, **RadGrid** delivers top-of-the line features.

 **Key Features**